elix22/Urho.Net-Samples/README.md

 https://github.com/elix22/Urho.Net

+Make sure you are using the latest Urho.Net framework package.

 Each folder is a fully self contained Visual Studio code project , containing all the scripts and tools to allow pleasent and fluent development.
   The downside of it is that this is a hugh repo.